Roland Richard: Biography

 Roland Richard moved back to Montreal in 1972 and continued his musical career for the next 12 years.
-During this time, he toured with Jeunesses Musicales Canada, again with the Canadian Opera Company, and sang in productions by the Opéra de Québec, l'Opéra de Montréal, the Montreal Symphony Orchestra, Les Grands Ballets Canadiens and at the National Arts Centre, with artists such as Louis Quilico, Maureen Forrester, and Frederica von Stade.
+During this time, he toured with Jeunesses Musicales Canada, again with the Canadian Opera Company, recorded with the Quebec Contemporary Music Society under Serge Garant, and sang in productions by the Opéra de Québec, l'Opéra de Montréal, the Montreal Symphony Orchestra, Les Grands Ballets Canadiens and at the National Arts Centre, with artists such as Louis Quilico, Maureen Forrester, and Frederica von Stade.